 --certificate-oidc-issuer "$EXPECTED_ISSUER" \

-Verification ties the image you build on to a specific publisher identity and OIDC issuer.
-This satisfies SLSA Level 3 provenance and OWASP Docker Cheat Sheet Rule #13 on supply-chain integrity.
+<chosen-image>@sha256:<PINNED_DIGEST>Verification ties the image you build on to a specific publisher identity and OIDC issuer.
+It supports provenance checks and aligns with OWASP Docker Cheat Sheet Rule #13 on supply-chain integrity.

 Use Syft, the CycloneDX Generator, or Trivy to produce the SBOM.
 Then attest it with cosign attest --predicate sbom-syft.json --type cyclonedx $IMG.
 Without an SBOM you cannot triage CVE alerts in minutes when the next disclosure lands; with one, you can.